PHI-base/canto-docs/docs/phipo_annotation.md

 ![](images/transfer_annotation.png "")

-**Copy and edit:** this link allows you to make a new annotation to the same allele or genotype.
+**Copy and edit:** this link allows you to copy an annotation to another genotype or metagenotype, or to create a new annotation with minor edits on the same genotype or metagenotype.
 For example, you may want to indicate that you have observed a phenotype under more than one set of conditions, e.g. at both standard and high temperatures.
-The interface works the same way as for editing an annotation, except that a new annotation is created, and the old annotation is retained without changes.
+The interface works the same way as editing an annotation, except that a new annotation is created, and the old annotation is retained without changes.

-On the curation summary page, you can use ‘Copy and edit’ to copy an annotation to any other genotype in the genotype list, by selecting another genotype in the ‘Genotype’ field.
-This differs from the ‘Transfer’ action in that you can edit the annotation before copying it.
+The ‘Copy and edit’ action differs from the ‘Transfer’ action in that you can edit the annotation before copying it.

 ![](images/change_annotation_genotype.png "")